refinedev/refine/documentation/docs/tutorial/0-introduction/2-select-framework.md

 <UIConditional is="antd">

-The tutorial content will continue as if it were the **Ant Design** selection.
+The tutorial content from now on will be according to your UI selection, which is: **Ant Design**

 </UIConditional>

 <UIConditional is="chakra-ui">

-The tutorial content will continue as if the **Chakra UI** option has been selected.
+The tutorial content from now on will be according to your UI selection, which is: **Chakra UI**
 </UIConditional>

 <UIConditional is="headless">

-The tutorial content will continue as if the **headless** option has been selected.
+The tutorial content from now on will be according to your UI selection, which is: **headless**

 </UIConditional>

 <UIConditional is="mantine">

-The tutorial content will continue as if the **Mantine** option has been selected.
+The tutorial content from now on will be according to your UI selection, which is: **Mantine**

 </UIConditional>

 <UIConditional is="mui">

-The tutorial content will continue as if the **Material UI** option has been selected.
+The tutorial content from now on will be according to your UI selection, which is: **Material UI**

 </UIConditional>